odipar/manikin/_posts/2021-03-19-my-first-post.md

 I've already tried out all these use-cases without needing to change a single line of business logic.
 Of course, only the business logic that was built 'the Manikin way'.
 #### Final Example
-We didn't entirely finish our simple 'Bank' example.
+We didn't entirely finish our 'Accountants' example.
 So for completeness’s sake I'm filling in the missing bits in the final example that ends this post.

 In my next posts I'm going to explain in more detail how we can use Manikin to implement Version Control,